International Centre for Endometriosis

 To diagnose endometriosis, your consultant will ask you to describe your symptoms and where you feel pain.
 They will then carry out diagnostics to check for signs of endometriosis.
 These may include:

-Our Endometriosis Centre is staffed by an experienced team of experts, led by Mr Amer Raza.
+The International Centre for Endometriosis is staffed by an experienced team of endometriosis experts, collectively led by Mr Amer Raza.

 The team will collaborate and work together to devise the best treatment plan to alleviate your specific symptoms in the most efficient and safe manner.